SethFalco/red-panda-emojis/CONTRIBUTING.md

 | Ears | `#430700` |
 | Mouth | `#950500`, `#f966e0` |

-## Adding Emotes
+## Adding Emojis

-There are three acceptable ways to include new emotes in the repository, in order of preference:
+There are three acceptable ways to include new emojis in the repository, in order of preference:

-1. Fork the repository on GitLab, and use `git` to push your emote and open a merge request.
+1. Fork the repository on GitLab, and use `git` to push your emoji and open a merge request.
-1. If you don't know how to open a merge request, you can open an [issue](https://gitlab.com/SethFalco/red-panda-emotes/issues) with your emote attached.
+1. If you don't know how to open a merge request, you can open an [issue](https://gitlab.com/SethFalco/red-panda-emojis/issues) with your emoji attached.
-1. If you don't have a GitLab account and are reluctant to make one, email [Seth Falco](mailto:seth@falco.fun) and attach your emote.
+1. If you don't have a GitLab account and are reluctant to make one, email [Seth Falco](mailto:seth@falco.fun) and attach your emoji.

 If you follow either option 2 or 3, you must do the following in your message: